 Be engaging and genuine when approaching the partnership with the store.
 Set aside a time to sit down one on one with the store owner and discuss how you can make it a win-win for both businesses (this will help boost your value as they’ll see you truly care for their success too.)

 Be sure to ask specifically what they are looking to get out of partnering with you and let them know what you hope to receive as well.
 Get creative with ways you can provide extra service to the customers, such as a free 5x7 for each person that attends.
 Instead of delivering the digital file via e-mail let them know that their orders will be available for pick up in the shop by “x” date.
-That way the store owners benefit from additional foot traffic and they can run special promotions to go along with the event.Make it a special event
+That way the store owners benefit from additional foot traffic and they can run special promotions to go along with the event.Make your Santa photo shoot into a special Santa mini session event

 The key to creating a profitable Santa photo shoot is to ensure that your event stands out from the rest.
 Consider hosting “An Evening with Santa” complete with milk, cookies and a story.
 You can get creative with the props and setup and have a goody bag or a small gift wrapped for each of the kids as a thank you.
 You could even get more bang for your buck and make it a promo item featuring your business name... get creative!
 Going the extra mile will ensure happy customers and a happy store owner (getting you back for more the next year!)